deepfence/SecretScanner/README.md

     docker run -it --name=deepfence-secretscanner -v $(pwd):/home/deepfence/output -v /var/run/docker.sock:/var/run/docker.sock -v /usr/bin/docker:/usr/bin/docker deepfenceio/secretscanning:latest -local /home/deepfence/src/SecretScanner/test
     ```

 By default, SecretScanner will also create json files with details of all the secrets found in the current working directory.
+You can explicitly specify the output directory and json filename using the appropriate options.

 # Build Instructions